 You can determine if you may need more insulation by looking across your attic.
 If you see that the insulation is level with or below the attic floor joists, you probably need to add more insulation.

-If your home inspection finds more problems than you’re comfortable dealing with, then feel free to call Crawl Pros.
+If your home inspection finds more problems than you’re comfortable dealing with, then feel free to call Crawl Pros at 866-673-9626.

 Crawl Pros are experts in handling crawl space, attic insulation, mold and water mediation issues.
-We provide free estimates and have completed hundreds of projects required by Northwest home inspections.
-Give us a call today at 866-673-9626.
+We provide free estimates and stand by to support your home inspection projects.